AKloc/BookNotes/Brotopia.md

 ## Brotopia

 **Purpose For Reading**
 - Diversity is a major issue in the industry.
-I want to raise my awareness of the history, the issues, and what sorts of things I might be able to do t
+I want to raise my awareness of the history, the issues, and what sorts of things I might be able to do to help.

 **Main Takeaways & Metacognition**
-- What are the major themes / points made?
+- Really nice Silicon Valley history overall.
+- The Paypal Mafia - Thiel, Musk, etc.
+	- Big b

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?